Master of Arts in History

 • The statement of purpose (maximum of 1000 words) should tell us a little bit about you including why you are interested in history and your development and preparation as a historian to this point.
 Also describe your planned field(s) of study and career goals as you see them now.
 Finally, tell us why you think San Francisco State would be good place for you to continue your intellectual development.

-• The GRE is recommended but not required for admission.
-Students taking the GRE should have their scores sent directly to the university with the SF State institution code of 4694.
+• If you wish to submit GRE scores, have them sent directly to the university with the SF State institution code of 4694.
 A 4.0 or above on the essay (analytical) portion of the GRE fulfills the university Level I writing requirement.
 Students who score below a 4.0 on this portion of the exam or who choose not to submit GRE scores should pay special attention to the quality of their writing sample (see #4 above), which will be evaluated not only for admission but also to fulfill this requirement.

 Tips for navigating the online system: